cetusarto/MyAnimeList/README.md

 |    max|              10.0|             18659|             11014|          105338.6|
 +-------+------------------+------------------+------------------+------------------+
 ```
-It shows big differences in the latter attributes, where the standard  deviation shows how dispersed the behavior of the users is.
+It shows big differences in the latter attributes, where the standard  deviation confirms how dispersed the behavior of the users is.
 3. UserAnime: With this notebook it is found that nearly half of the interactions do not have scores.
 ```
 +---------+---------+------------------+